Canning Ketchup

 Notice we have a clean kitchen towel in the pot.
 We didn’t use our canning pot, just a tall pot, and added the towel to keep the jars off of the bottom of the pot.

-This is convenient when small batch canning so that you don’t have to drag out your canning pot.
+This is convenient when small batch canning so you don’t have to drag out your canning pot.

-Once processing time is done, remove the pot from the heat, carefully open the lid, and move it partially off the top of the canning pot.
+When the processing time is complete, remove the pot from the heat, carefully open the lid, and partially lift it off the top of the canning pot.
 Let it rest like that for 5 minutes.

-Then remove the lid and allow the jars to rest another 5 to 10 minutes in the canning pot.
+Then, remove the lid and let the jars rest in the canning pot for an additional 5 to 10 minutes.

 After resting, remove the jars onto a kitchen towel placed on your counter and let them thoroughly cool for 12-24 hours, undisturbed.
 You may hear the lids pinging sometime in the next hour.
 This is music to a canner’s ears.
 It is due to the reaction of the lids being sealed to the jar.